 Gather Candles in One Place

 To create a uniform space that feels a little tidier, gather all your candles in one place.
+Unique placement is key here in order to look intentional.
 Stack wax or flameless candles inside an old fireplace, windowsill, or alcove for a clever way to add warmth and organization.

 Combine Shelves and Cabinets